 Long socks: Stretch over full soda bottles and leave for a few days then roll then down to form ‘donuts’.
 This allows you to roll them easily over wound dressings on the limbs and to use them as a sling.
 Roll onto the arm and once positioned pin to clothes at the shoulder.
-Stuffed with sand, grit and grass, in that order from the bottom up they make a simple debris filter for water filtration.
+Stuffed with sand, grit, and grass, in that order from the bottom up they make a simple debris filter for water filtration.
 Fill them with pebbles to make a weapon.

-Petroleum jelly: An old favourite.
+Petroleum jelly: An old favorite.
 Used with cotton wool balls or leaves, you get decent fire starters.
 It prevents chafing and is good for waterproofing boots.
 Used on manual and garden tools it prevents rusting.

 Spectacles/eyeglasses: An old pair of glasses has several uses.
 The lens can be used as a magnifying glass for close work or as a fire lens.
 The frames could possibly be fashioned into various hooks…or so I am told.

-Paper clips: Improvised fishing hooks. you can also open an iPhone with one if you lose the little pokey lock pick thing hey give you. when replacements are hard or impossible to come by they make excellent zipper tabs.
+Paper clips: Improvised fishing hooks. you can also open an iPhone with one if you lose the little pokey lock pick thing they give you. when replacements are hard or impossible to come by they make excellent zipper tabs.